ropensci/roweb/_posts/2017-06-12-ropensci_text_tools.md

 - pdf
 ---

+Textual data and natural language processing are still a niche domain within the R ecosytstem.
+The [NLP task view](https://cran.r-project.org/view=NaturalLanguageProcessing) gives an overview of existing work however a lot of basic infrastructure is still missing.
-At the rOpenSci [text workshop](https://ropensci.org/blog/blog/2017/05/03/textworkshop17) in April we discussed many ideas for improving text processing in R. Over the past weeks I was able to work on some of these suggestions and we released a few packages for reading and analyzing text.
+At the rOpenSci [text workshop](https://ropensci.org/blog/blog/2017/05/03/textworkshop17) in April we discussed many ideas for improving text processing in R. These discussions revealed core areas in R that need improvement:

+ - Reading: better tools for extracing text and metadata from documents in various formats (doc, rtf, pdf, etc).
+ - Encoding: many text packages work well for ascii text but rapidly break down when text contains Hungarian, Korean or emojis.
+ - Integerchange: packages don't work well together due to lack of data classes or conventions for textual data (see also [ropensci/tif](https://github.com/ropensci/tif))

-Below is an update on new and improved rOpenSci tools for working with text in R!
+There were also many suggestions for C/C++ libraries that text researchers in R might benefit from.
+Over the past weeks I was able to look into these suggestions and work on a few packages for reading and analyzing text.
+Below is an update on new and improved rOpenSci tools for text processsing in R!

 ## Google language detector 2 and 3